Shaobin675/PII/README.md

 HIPAA-focused entity detection (PHI, identifiers, quasi-identifiers)

-Streaming and batch processing
+Streaming and batch processing - working on it

-Microservice-based isolation of responsibilities
+Microservice-based isolation of responsibilities - working on it

-Designed for Kubernetes-native deployment
+Designed for Kubernetes-native deployment - working on it

-Kafka-based ingestion and backpressure control
+Kafka-based ingestion and backpressure control - working on it